| |

 Your biomedia, also known as your substrate and filter tab, are two of the most important aspects of your tank.
 Many fish keepers lose their cycle when they move, but it’s possible to keep it healthy!

 Using a 5-gallon bucket, pour a significant portion of your aquarium water into the tank.
-Scoop several scoops of your substrate into the bottom of the bucket.
+Then, scoop several scoops of your substrate into the bucket’s bottom.

 This allows you to keep your biomedia wet and retain your beneficial bacteria throughout the move.
 You can also toss your filter media in the bucket as well, keeping it safe and damp.